-Our Recovery College courses and workshops have been designed with the expectation that many of our patients may be nervous, worried, or have difficulty concentrating.
+Our courses and workshops are designed with the expectation that many people will be nervous, worried or have difficulty concentrating.

-For every course and workshop there are two trainers, one of whom may be a peer trainer who has direct life experience of recovery.
-The other will be a practitioner trainer, for example a psychologist, social worker, occupational therapist, registered nurse or healthcare worker, who are experienced in supporting the individuals who use our services.
+For every course and workshop, there are two trainers; one of these may be a peer trainer who has direct life experience of recovery.
+The other will be a practitioner trainer, for example a psychologist, social worker, occupational therapist, registered nurses or healthcare worker, who are experienced in supporting people who use our services.

-Both trainers will work closely with all Recovery College participants, guiding them through the course/workshop, and helping them to feel confident and relaxed throughout the process.
+Both trainers will support students who are nervous or are worried throughout the training.
+We will work closely with all Recovery College participants, guiding them through the course/workshop, and helping them to feel confident and relaxed throughout the process.

 Ty Catrin Recovery College courses

-We offer the following courses as part of our Recovery College at Ty Catrin:
+We offer the following courses as part of our Recovery College at Ty Catrin, starting in April 2019:

 Recovery College frequently asked questions